-We have used, or currently use, each of FMI Hansa Medical Products, LLC, or FMI, and Structure Medical, LLC, or Structure Medical, as suppliers for components of our products.
-In 2017, FMI merged with and into Structure Medical.
+We have used, or currently use Structure Medical, LLC, or Structure Medical, as a supplier for components of our products.
 Structure Medical is owned by Squadron, and Mr. Pelizzon, one of our directors, is the President of Squadron and a member of its Managing Committee and Mr. Ruf, another of our directors, is the Chief Operating Officer.
-For the years ended December 31, 2019 and 2018, we made aggregate payments to Structure and FMI totaling \$3.9 million and \$4.0 million, respectively.
+For the years ended December 31, 2020 and 2019, we made aggregate payments to Structure totaling \$2.6 million and \$3.9 million, respectively.